 If the transmitter is memorised in Mode 1 one single deletion phase is sufficient and at point 3 any key can be pressed.
-If the transmitter is memorised in Mode 2 a deletion phase must be carried out for each key.
+If the transmitter is memorised in Mode 2 a deletion phase must be carried out for each key

-- 01. Press and hold key P1 [B] (fig. 34) on the control unit. - 02.
-Wait for the LED P1 [A] (fig. 34) to switch on and within three seconds - 03.
+- 01. Press and hold down key P1 on the control unit until the end of the procedure. - 02.
+Wait for the LED P1 [A] (fig. 43) to switch on and within three seconds. - 03.
 Press the key on the radio transmitter to be deleted for at least three seconds.
 If deletion is successful LED P1 will emit five quick flashes.
 If LED P1 emits one slow flash it means that the deletion has not been completed because the transmitter is not memorised. - 04.
 To delete other transmitters keep key P1 pressed and repeat step 3 within 10 seconds otherwise the deletion procedure will end automatically.